maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 - Select `Install` and follow all steps.
 Click next several times.

-- I selected Keep existing DirectX and Defaults for QuickTime.
+- I selected "Keep existing DirectX" and "Defaults for QuickTime".
-  Setup will reboot your machine.
+  Setup will reboot your (virtual) machine.

 - Remove the ISO (CD-ROM) of the virtual WinXP.
   Unlike the RIS1.0 disc, it seems the RIS2.0 disc was completely copied to the (virtual) harddisk.